 CRS 42-4-703 is the Colorado traffic law that requires drivers to yield at intersections and crosswalks.
-Failure to yield right of way is a class A traffic infraction, with penalties including a civil fine and DMV points.
-There is no jail, but defendants who do not pay their ticket or who fail to appear in court face a driver’s license suspension by the DMV.
+Failure to yield the right of way is a class A traffic infraction, with penalties including a civil fine and DMV points.
+There is no jail, but defendants who do not pay their tickets or who fail to appear in court face a driver’s license suspension by the DMV.

 Below our Denver Colorado criminal defense lawyers discuss: